OMerkel/caesar_cipher/res/caesar/README.md

 <img src="http://omerkel.github.io/caesar_cipher/html5/src/img/icons/caesar-128.png" />

+The icons you can find in this repository are derived images from A. Wahra's work.
-Derived images from this work created by [Oliver Merkel](../../../AUTHORS) are licensed under
+These icons are created by [Oliver Merkel](../../../AUTHORS).
+The icons are licensed under

   Creative Commons License: Images are licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.